 What is Tung Oil?

 Tung oil is harvested from the seeds of the tung nut tree.
-It’s a favorite among woodworkers and other crafters, construction experts and DIY fans because it has the ability to harden into a protective coating that wards off moisture.
+It is the most durable of all the natural oils.
+It’s a favorite among woodworkers and other crafters, construction experts, and DIY fans because it has the ability to harden into a protective coating that wards off moisture.
 Once tung oil is exposed to oxygen, it begins a chemical process called polymerization, eventually morphing from a viscous substance into a hardy yet flexible and fully transparent layer that stands guard between your beloved wood and other elements.

 Tung oil is typically sold in two forms: pure tung oil and dark tung oil.
-The pure oil is just as described — pure tung oil with zero additives or alterations — while dark tung oil contains a non-toxic resin that intensifies the appearance of the existing wood grain.
+The pure oil is just as described — tung oil with zero additives or alterations — while dark tung oil contains a non-toxic resin that intensifies the appearance of the existing wood grain

 What is Hemp Oil?